The 10 people most likely to be Britain’s next Prime Minister - according to bookies

-Next Prime Minister odds: betting odds on next PM after Liz Truss - including Jeremy Hunt and Rishi Sunak
+Next Prime Minister odds: who will be next UK PM after Liz Truss - including Rishi Sunak and Boris Johnson

 The bookmakers’ odds are in - the fourth Prime Minister since 2019 could be...

-She’s only been in office for just over a month, but already voters (and many of her own MPs) are looking ahead to a post-Liz Truss future.
+She’s only been in office for a little more than a month, but already voters (and many of her own MPs) are thinking ahead to a post-Liz Truss future.

-Truss’ tumultuous 40 days (at the time of writing) as Prime Minister have been unsteady to say the least.
-They started with her chancellor’s disastrous “mini budget” - which sent markets into a panicked frenzy and saw the pound hit its lowest ever rate against the US dollar - before we saw major U-turns on key policies, and the firing of said chancellor.
+Truss’ tumultuous 45 days (at the time of writing) as Prime Minister have been unsteady to say the least.
+They started with her chancellor’s disastrous “mini budget” - which sent markets into a panicked frenzy and saw the pound hit its lowest ever rate against the US dollar - before we saw major U-turns on key policies, the firing of said chancellor, the stinging resignation of her home secretary, and reports of bullying amid important votes.

-That has led to much unrest among the Conservative Party, with Truss having very little credibility among her colleagues - some of whom supported her to become leader just a few weeks ago.

 Most Popular